By Laws

 (a) if he or she becomes bankrupt;

-(c) if by notice in writing to the Secretary of the Club he or she resigns his or her office; or
+(b) if he or she is found by a court to be mentally incompetent or unsound of mind; (c) if by notice in writing to the Chair of the Club he or she resigns his or her office; or

 (d) if he or she ceases to be a member of the Club.